estruyf/blog-content/content/posts/2021-04-11-devhack-using-raycast-to-speed-up-my-productivity.md

 Apart from searching your applications, the most significant productivity boost it will give you is the custom scripts you can add.
 For sure, you will have many manual tasks you have to do daily to start your work.

-{{< blockquote type="Info" text="Follow the steps in the following repository to get started with custom script creation for Raycast: [Raycast Script Commands](https://github.com/raycast/script-commands)." >}}
+{{< blockquote type="info" text="Follow the steps in the following repository to get started with custom script creation for Raycast: [Raycast Script Commands](https://github.com/raycast/script-commands)." >}}

 For instance, what I do frequently is open the Azure Portal.
 As I have various accounts, I always need to open the correct browser with the right profile.